 ISHR URGENTLY APPEALS FOR SOLIDARITY WITH MEMORIAL

 Russia wants to destroy the last bastion for human rights.
 According to a letter from the Supreme Court of the Russian Federation on November 11, 2021, the General Prosecutor’s Office applied for the dissolution of the largest Russian human rights organization “MEMORIAL”.
-A decision on the application is to be made on November 25th.
+Find, sign, forward the online petition for MEMORIAL of the German Association for East European Studies.

 When the organization founded in 1987 under the Nobel Peace Prize winner Andrei Sakharov was banned, the last great bastion for the victims of Stalinism and today’s dictatorial Russia fell.

 11.11.
 The human rights organization MEMORIAL was sent a letter from the Supreme Court of the Russian Federation informing them that the Supreme Court had filed for its liquidation.
 This was justified with repeated violations of the law on “Foreign Agents” with which one has been trying in an ever-expanding form since 2012 to nip any opposition in the country in the bud.

 This year in particular, against the background of the Duma elections in September, the steady expansions of this law turned into grotesque high forms that marked the end of many well-known human rights organizations.
 The “soldier mothers”, who have received many international awards for their work and with whom the ISHR has been closely associated for decades, had to give up their sails in October.